Unknownplanet40/EcomProject-G5/README.md

 - **Email:** Example@domain.com
 - **Password:** 123456

-Please note that you have a Internet connection to load the website properly.
+Please make sure that you have a working internet connection to load some of the external resources used in the website.

+## Step 9: Update SMTP Configuration

+Login to the admin panel and go to the **"Email Services"** section.
+Update the SMTP configuration with your own email settings to enable email services like account verification, password reset, etc.

-## Step 9: Enjoy the Website
+## Step 10: Enjoy the Website

 You have successfully installed the website.
 Enjoy exploring the features of the <strong>Playaz Luxury Streetwear</strong> website!